Windows, Linux, and Hyper-V Server Auto-discovery

 CPU Info: from /usr/sbin/dmidecode

-There are several commands ran in the linux autodiscovery process that, by default, typically require root privileges.
+There are several commands that are run as part of the Linux autodiscovery process that, by default, typically require root privileges.
 These are: dmidecode, fdisk, and hdparm.
 If you are running autodiscovery as a non-root user, you will have better results adding those commands to the sudoers file for the user or a group:

 **%your-group-here ALL = (ALL) NOPASSWD:/usr/sbin/dmidecode, /sbin/hdparm, /sbin/fdisk**

-Adjust the file paths as needed to match the location of each program.
-If this permission is missing, auto-discovery client would not be able to find hardware, manufacturer, serial #, and so on.
+Adjust the above paths as needed to match the location of each program.
+If this permission is missing, the auto-discovery client will not be able to discover hardware, manufacturer, serial #, and so on.

 You might also have to comment out Default Requiretty in /etc/sudoers file.